gronat/streetget/README.md

     W, H                Width and height in meters.
     R                   Radius in meters.

 >**Note**: A MINUS sign (dash) is NOT allowed for negative numbers.
-Instead use letter 'n' to indicate negative number.
+Instead use letter 'n' to indicate negative value.
 E.g. use n1.23 instead -1.23.

 ###Options:
     -t          Time machine, include temporal panorama neighbours.